Tolterodine extended-release capsulesPronunciation

 Treating overactive bladder with symptoms of urinary frequency, urgency, and leakage.
 It may also be used for other conditions as determined by your doctor.

-Tolterodine extended-release capsules is an antimuscarinic (anticholinergic) agent.
+Tolterodine extended-release capsules are an antimuscarinic (anticholinergic) agent.
 It works by blocking a chemical that causes contractions of the bladder.

 Do NOT use tolterodine extended-release capsules if: